 I’ve done a number of interviews with musicians over the years.
 This is where those will be collected.
 I’ll be adding them as I move them over from old sites, transcribe or scan them from old magazines and recordings, and so forth.

 If you wanted to track my movements over a fairly long period of time, you could do that here.
 This is a gallery of every ticket stub I still have (last updated a couple of years ago, but I’ll be adding more soon).
-I have moved this section to the Gallery (eventually, the sole link to it will reside there) and I am still adding stubs, but should be up to date soon.
+I am still adding stubs, but should be up to date soon.